teckel12/LuaTelemetry/README.md

 * Display of current/maximum: Altitude, Distance, Speed and Current
 * Display of current/minimum: Battery voltage, RSSI strength
 * Title display of model name, flight timer, transmitter voltage and receiver voltage
-* Manu configuration options can be changed from inside the script
+* Menu configuration options can be changed from inside the script
 * Speed and distance values are displayed in metric or imperial based on transmitter's telemetry settings

 ## Requirements